-That is the question for many Lower Cape second home owners.
-The potential income is thrilling, but the possible property impact is chilling.
+That is the question for many Lower Cape second homeowners.
+The potential income from a Cape Cod summer rental is thrilling, but the possible property impact is chilling.
 To arrive at the right answer for you, try answering a few easier questions first:

 Will you perceive vacationing families as welcome guests in your home or a barely tolerable means of generating extra cash?